-There are as many as 500 different species of fish associated with the Virgin Islands, each with its own ecological niche.
-Coral reefs, seagrass meadows, and mangrove prop roots, are all important habitats for fish.
-They provide food, shelter, and nursery areas for fish at various stages of their lives.
-Snorkelers can visit these different habitats to watch the various behaviors by which fish live.
-Also, snorkelers can see different behavior by visiting the same area at different times of day.
+There are as many as 500 different species of fish associated with the Virgin Islands.
+Coral reefs, seagrass meadows, and mangrove prop roots, are all important habitats for fish providing food, shelter, and nursery areas for fish at various stages of their lives.
+Snorkeling can visit these different habitats to watch the various behaviors by which fish live.

-Please don't feed the fish in Virgin Islands National Park; it disrupts their normal life patterns, and they may become agressive toward snorkelers.
+Please don't feed the fish in Virgin Islands National Park; it disrupts their normal life patterns, and they may become aggressive toward snorkelers.